 Day 4 – 6: Lofoten Islands

-Surrounded by tall snow capped mountains, filled with little red sea houses by the water, I don’t think I’ve seen anything as charming as Lofoten.
-In summer, Lofoten is especially popular for hiking over the never ending days with the Midnight Sun.
+Surrounded by tall snow-capped mountains, filled with little red sea houses by the water, I don’t think I’ve seen anything as charming as Lofoten.
+In summer, Lofoten is especially popular for hiking over the never-ending days with the Midnight Sun.
 Popular among travellers are sea activities such as kayaking and surfing.

 In winter, it’s a winter wonderland without a lot of sunshine but the long golden hours make it a photographers’ haven.
 I think the best way to show you guys is to let the pictures do the talking.

-Getting Around in Lofoten
+Getting Around Lofoten

 The best way to experience Lofoten is really by renting your own car.
-Not only is public transport here sparse and infrequent, you’ll probably want to stop every 10m to snap a photo.
+Not only is public transport here sparse and infrequent, but you’ll also probably want to stop every 10m to snap a photo.
 Yes, everywhere is postcard worthy!

 The cheapest rental company we found is RentacarMoskenes which charges 600Kr/day for a Toyota Corolla (or equivalent).
 There’s an option to pick it up from Leknes Airport (if you’re flying in) and returning at Moskenes for a surcharge of 1000Kr.